ctschroeder/tutorials/antconc-programming-historian.md

 ### Loading Corpora
-Like opening a file elsewhere, we're going to start with File&nbsp; &gt; Open, but instead of opening just ONE file we want to open the directory of all our files.
+Like opening a file elsewhere, we're going to start with the menu bar's File&nbsp; &gt; Open, but instead of opening just ONE file we want to open the directory of all our files.
 AntConc allows you to open entire directories, so if you're comfortable with this concept, you can just open the folder 'all reviews' and jump to Basic Analysis, below

-{% include figure.html filename="open-file-21.png" caption="Opening a directory of files." %}

 Remember we've put our files on the desktop, so navigate there in the dropdown menu.
-{% include figure.html filename="files-on-desktop-open.png" caption="Opening a directory of files from your Desktop." %}

 From the Desktop you want to navigate to our folder "movie reviews from nltk":
-{% include figure.html filename="browse-for-directory-inside-folder.png" caption="Finding movie reviews." %}

 First you will select "Negative Reviews" and hit OK.
 200 texts should load in the lefthand column Corpus Files – watch the Total No. box!
-{% include figure.html filename="open-negative-reviews.png" caption="Loading negative reviews." %}

 Then you're going to repeat the process to load the folder "Positive Reviews".
 You should now have 400 texts in the Corpus Files column.
-{% include figure.html filename="positive-reviews.png" caption="Loading positive reviews." %}

-{% include figure.html filename="all-reviews-loaded.png" caption="All reviews loaded." %}

 ## Searching Keywords in Context